prettier/prettier/docs/api.md

 Providing [plugin](plugins.md) paths in `options.plugins` (`string[]`) helps extract `inferredParser` for files that are not supported by Prettier core.

 When setting `options.resolveConfig` (`boolean`, default `true`) to `false`, Prettier will not search for configuration file.
-This is can be useful if this function is only used to check if file is ignored.
+This can be useful if this function is only used to check if file is ignored.

 ## `prettier.getSupportInfo()`